jaglees/anonymize/README.md

 - -type: The name of the type of file (e.g. customers)
 - -rules: (optional) The name of the rules file (defaults to the name of the type with a .cf extension e.g. customers.cf)
 - -output: (optional) The folder to put the resulting files (defaults to ./output/)
+- -verbose: (optional) Runs in verbose mode outputting more details during the execution
 - files: a list of files or wildcard to denote the files to be anonymized - output files have the same name but in the output folder

 ## Running the analyser